-Speaking at the recent Dell Technologies World event, CEO Michael Dell said data processed outside the datacentre was due to increase from 10% today to 75% by 2025, with edge computing generating much of that data.
+Speaking at Dell Technologies World 2021, the company’s CEO, Michael Dell, said data processed outside the datacentre was due to increase from 10% currently to 75% by 2025, with edge computing generating much of that data.
 His prediction built on an earlier forecast by Gartner that more than 50% of enterprise-generated data will be created and processed outside the datacentre or cloud by next year.

 Dell’s comments garnered a lot of attention, but his sentiments regarding edge computing were not exactly surprising or novel.
-Back in 2017, Canalys CEO Steve Brazier told attendees at the Canalys Channels Forum in Venice: “The next phase of the computing industry will be around the computer at the edge.”
+In 2017, Canalys CEO Steve Brazier told attendees at the Canalys Channels Forum in Venice: “The next phase of the computing industry will be around the computer at the edge.”

-At the same event, Martin Mayr, senior vice-president at German IT partner Cancom, remarked that there had been “very little talk about edge computing, but I think it’s like cloud seven years ago.
-It’s really a game-changer, it will really make a big difference.”
+At the same event, Martin Mayr, senior vice-president at German IT partner Cancom, remarked that there had been “very little talk about edge computing”, but that like cloud computing seven years ago, it was “really a game-changer” and will “make a big difference”.

 So assuming everyone is right about the impact of edge computing, what does the shift to the edge mean for channel partners?
 Is it good or bad news?
 Does it play to their strengths or expose their weaknesses?
 Where do they fit in the edge model?
 What opportunities does it present?

-In case anyone is in any doubt, Tomlin adds: “Edge is the future, and those that fail to embrace it now are likely to be left behind.”
+In case anyone is in any doubt, he adds: “Edge is the future, and those that fail to embrace it now are likely to be left behind.”

 Jon Tyrell, technical architect at Lenovo UK’s Infrastructure Solutions Group (ISG), is another who believes the edge will be a boon for partners.
 “The shift to edge is great news for channel partners,” he says.
 “It gives them new tools and opens solution areas that traditional server solutions would not be equipped to handle.
 The main business advantage of the edge is that it moves computational and analytical power closer to where data is generated within the business.”